Fairfax Divorce Lawyer

 Even if your divorce is contested, your spouse cannot stop you from obtaining a divorce; however, your spouse can delay the process.

-What Is the Virginia Divorce Process?
+Understanding the Virginia Divorce Process

 To help you obtain your Final Divorce Decree, in which a court orders you and your spouse finally divorced, you’ll need to do a few things: